 Use Supabase table: products(id, name, price, stock)

-Generate an admin dashboard with a table view and a form to update stock
+Generate an admin dashboard with a table view and a form to update stock Expected output:

 Adding schema context makes your app align with real data models.